StSav012/psk_viewer/README.md

   - replace the displayed data with their finite-step second derivative (if appropriate);
   - switch the displayed data between the detector voltage and the absorption values (if appropriate);
   - export the displayed data into a numerical table or as a picture;
-  - mark interested data points, copy the values, save them, or delete them;
+  - mark interesting data points, copy the values, save them, or remove the marks;
   - customize colors, lines thickness, and some text formatting.

 Read the tooltips, they may appear useful.